quinn-rs/quinn/README.md

 ## Features

-* Currently targets QUIC draft 11, but with final TLS 1.3 per RFC 8446
 * Simultaneous client/server operation
 * Ordered and unordered reads for improved performance
 * Uses [rustls][rustls] for all TLS operations